GiulioRusso/Impossible-Pacman/README.md

 3. Generate.
 4. Open the project folder from terminal, run the command "make", wait the compiling, then you can launch the game with "./impossiblepacman"

+Note: No matter which compiling solution you use.
+You can build the project also using one of the IDE project that can be created with CMake (e.g. Xcode, Eclipse etc.).

 # Game logic
 The classic pacman rules are implemented.
 We have 4 ghosts: